-In these topics, you will know the 11 tips which should be taken in order to ease your divorce and ensure that you aren’t taking any actions which might make it more ugly or increase fights between yourselves – because when you start fighting with one another, then it becomes a contested divorce, instead focus on what will help both parties in this difficult time.
+In these topics, you will know the 11 tips which should be taken in order to ease your divorce and ensure that you aren’t taking any actions which might make it ugly or increase fights between yourselves – because when you start fighting with one another, then it becomes a contested divorce, instead you should focus on what will help both parties in this difficult time.

 "Divorce is an emotional and stressful process for anyone who goes through it.
 It's especially tough when you're on good terms with your soon-to-be-ex".

 The mutual divorce process can be a long and difficult one.
 It’s important to know what you should do, but it’s also just as important to know what not to do.
 In this blog post, we will discuss 11 things that you shouldn’t do during your mutual divorce process!

 1. Remember the word “CONSENT” during the whole procedure

 The word “CONSENT” is the most important thing to remember during a mutual divorce process.